Joint Score-Threshold Optimization for Interpretable Risk Assessment: Experiments

 \subsection{Dataset Construction and Partial Labels}

 A total of 498 hospital encounters in the dataset include at least one fall event, constituting 0.92\% of encounters and equating to 1.07 falls per 1,000 patient-days.
-The rarity of fall events, combined with widespread use of preventive interventions, creates the selective labeling challenge central to our approach.
 The majority of patients in the data receive one or more fall-prevention interventions during hospitalization.
 Of the 31 possible fall-prevention interventions, 13 were identified by a team of clinicians as ``targeted'' for being resource-intensive and capable of meaningfully altering fall risk.
 Such targeted interventions include the use of bed exit alarms, increased patient rounding, and constant monitoring.
 We assume that these targeted interventions, due to their intensive nature and established efficacy, can meaningfully obscure underlying fall risk.
-In contrast, we do not consider general interventions, like education to patients and family about fall risks, to be risk-obscuring as they are universally applied and have minimal direct impact on fall occurrence.
+In contrast, we do not consider general interventions, like educating patients to wait/call for assistance prior to mobilizing, to be risk-obscuring as they are universally applied and have minimal direct impact on fall occurrence.
+The partial supervision challenge manifests clearly in this setting: among 54,209 hospital encounters, the vast majority (80.7\%) received targeted fall prevention interventions that obscure their true risk.
+The rarity of fall events, combined with widespread use of preventive interventions, creates the selective labeling challenge central to our approach.

+For patients who experienced any falls, we consider only the JHFRAT assessments prior to the first fall event.
+To obtain a medically representative sample for the study cohort, we include patients who fell between the 2nd and 21st days of the encounter, or whose overall length of stay was between 2 and 21 full days.
+We exclude all encounters with fewer than two JHFRAT assessments during the included encounter time.
+After applying this filtering, the study cohort includes 46,991 patient encounters.

+Figure \ref{fig:cohort_division} illustrates how we partition the 46,991 filtered patient encounters into three cohorts based on fall events and targeted intervention receipt.
+The key insight is that intervention receipt creates asymmetric information about true risk: while falls indicate high risk regardless of interventions (since interventions failed to prevent them), the absence of falls can only be construed as an indicator of true low risk if the patient received no targeted interventions.